 Supervise Your Dog

 As much as your dog might like to take a run through a meadow, keeping them leashed is a good idea.
 If you let your dog off-leash at any time, watch them.
 If your dog runs off while your back is turned, it’s going to be extremely difficult to find them again if they aren’t extremely well-trained.
+Alternatively, a dog running around might be a danger to themselves or others.
+An excited pup could knock over a campfire tripod or other cooking apparatus and cause some serious havoc, for example.

 Manage the Noise Level